PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 The model can't reliably answer 0.5% of questions.
 All these questions are similar to the question 06665+03335=10000 where a "Carry 1" in one column "cascades" through the next few higher columns that each "sum to 9" (e.g. 6 = 3).
 We call this Cascading Use Sum 9 (aka US9).

-This post documents how to improve that model to do 5-digit addition 100% accurately.
+This post investigates whether we can improve that model to do integer addition 100% accurately.

 The CoLab notepad for this blog can be downloaded from <a href="{{site.url}}/assets/Accurate_Addition_in_Transformers.ipynb">here</a>, and used to train and test the model.
 You can alter the code to try out other approaches.

 # What didn’t work
 We shouldn’t try to "program" or “teach” a model, but there are some standard "general purpose" changes that sometimes help make models more accurate.